allejo/allejo.io/_posts/2017-06-10-bzflag-tutorial-pt-1.md

 ### 2. Registering Events

 The first step in building the plug-in is to notify the server which events we'll be listening to when the plug-in is loaded.
-We do this in the `Init()` function and will register the events we want to listen to using the `Register()` function.
+We do this in the `Init()` method and will register the events we want to listen to using the `Register()` function.

 For this plug-in, we'll be listening to `bz_eRawChatMessageEvent`, which is called every time a player sends a message before any filtering and permission checks occur.